-Adults need about seven to eight hours of sleep each night.
+Adults need at least seven to eight hours of sleep each night.
 If you have insomnia, it can take you 30 minutes or more to fall asleep.
 In addition, you may only sleep for a few hours at a time.

 Other common symptoms of primary insomnia include: